jhou2/docs.review.ninja/README.md

 > steps.
 Otherwise just edit the markdown files and open a pull request.

 You need to install ruby >1.9.3 and clone the repository.
-Open a terminal and `cd` into the repository directory. (if you have a osx or linux you should already have that, on windows I recommend this http://rubyinstaller.org/)
+Open a terminal and `cd` into the repository directory. (if you have osx or linux you should already have that, on windows I recommend this http://rubyinstaller.org/)

 Install all necessary ruby libraries: